Our Dementia Priorities

 Environment

-Our care home environments can have a huge impact on the well-being of our residents.
+Our care home environments can have a huge impact on the wellbeing of our residents.
 Due to changes in the brain, colour schemes and design features that might appeal to us, can make everyday life for some people living with dementia confusing and difficult to manage.
 Getting the design right for people living with dementia can reduce the number of falls, reduce the use of some medications and improve morale.

 In addition, the passport covers any support that particular resident needs to eat well, for example if they need a quieter space, or they prefer to eat smaller portions at a main meal.
 This information is helpful to us not only to ensure their preferences are met at meal times, but also so we can gain an insight into what their eating pattern may have been like before the onset of dementia, and how it may have changed.

-Our chefs have also been trained in how to offer modified diets including soft diets for those with swallowing difficulties.
+Our Chefs have also been trained in how to offer modified diets including soft diets for those with swallowing difficulties.
 They have amazing ways of making soft diet food look just like normal food and very appetising.
 Our Dementia Champion programme helps the wider team understand how simple changes to mealtimes and hydration can positively impact how and whether a resident enjoys meals and drinks.

 Our Approach to Dementia Care